-The criteria for selection and the admission process of students into the Master's program in Information Systems are carried out through a clear and standardised procedure, similar to most universities.
-The admission criteria for the program are well-defined, as is the selection process.
-As for the stages of academic progression, they are elaborated in detail in the study guide, which serves as a valuable resource for students.
+The criteria for student selection and the admission process for the Master's program in Applied Informatics are executed through a transparent and standardized procedure, consistent with the practices of most universities.
+The admission criteria for the program are clearly outlined, and the selection process is well-defined.
+The stages of academic progression are thoroughly explained in the study guide, serving as a valuable resource for students.